blandygbc/adopet-api/README.md

 ### Used technologies

-This project are been developed using Java 17, Spring Boot 3, MySQL 8 and Docker.
+This project are been developed using Java 17, Spring Boot 3, Maven, MySQL 8 and Docker.

+### *Work In progress*

 ### Tutor endpoints